Pharmacy Board of Australia - Internships

 Back to top

-Applying for general registration
+Applying for general registration after an internship

 To be eligible to apply for general registration an intern with provisional registration must have: